Madhya Pradesh – Culture and Tradition

 6. Pandit Kumar Gandharva lived in Dewas

-7. Salman Khan born in Indore
+7. Salman Khan was born in Indore

 The state provides all the important pillars of Indian tourism such as pilgrimage, wildlife tourism, heritage tourism, Buddhism, adventure sports, etc. Kalidasa, the famous Sanskrit poet in the fourth century, has given a beautiful description of the state in “Meghdootam”.

 A beautiful and attractive state like Madhya Pradesh attracts millions of travelers every year.
 And the present Madhya Pradesh has not only maintained its ancient beauty but has also created a special attraction for the present travelers.
-The scenic beauty of Madhya Pradesh’s mountains, forests and rivers are enchanting.
+The scenic beauty of Madhya Pradesh’s mountains, forests, and rivers is enchanting.
 Also, there are many wildlife sanctuaries here.
 The cultural diversity of the state of Madhya Pradesh is also worth seeing.

 Madhya Pradesh is resplendent with the Vindhya and Satpura hills.
 Also, the rivers flowing here make their landscape even more clear.
 The scenic view of the rivers flowing through the mountains in Madhya Pradesh is definitely worth seeing.

 The forests here are also very dense and we find various species of wildlife in the forests here.
-In Bandhavgarh of Madhya Pradesh, we also see white tiger.
+In Bandhavgarh of Madhya Pradesh, we also see a white tiger.
 Also, we can see various species of wildlife in Kanha National Park, Bandhavgarh, Pench, Shivpuri, Panna, and many other national parks.